RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-01-ejectdisks-written-in-rubymotion-for-os-x.markdown

 All three of my USB drives are attached through a single USB hub.
 Yanking the cable while running for a meeting is… bad!
 Forgetting to eject even one of the USB drives is also bad.

-I solved the problem about a year ago by writing a command line tool that ejects all three drives with a single click.
+I solved the problem about a year ago by writing a command line tool that ejects all three drives with one double-click of an icon.
 Yesterday I deciced to improve my command line tool with RubyMotion.

-All of my Time Machine disks are connected through a USB hub.

 ###Ejecting in a Hurry
 [RubyMotion](/blog/2012/10/29/building-ios-apps-with-ruby-motion/) added support for OS X apps earlier this year.